-- Develop quantum compilers with automatic scheduling capabilities, to incorporate calibration and QEC coding and decoding routines in the main quantum algorithm; - Improve the capabilities of quantum compilers to optimise quantum circuits for different hardware platforms automatically; - Adopt design automation principles and AI/ML methods to improve the quality and scalability of the compiler output; - Develop OSs supporting hardware architectures with increasing numbers of qubits, in alignment with the corresponding roadmaps for QC hardware (Section 2.10.1); - Demonstrate distributed programming capabilities on multiple hardware control backends; - Standardise an IR framework that works across multiple technologies.
+- Develop quantum compilers with automatic scheduling capabilities, to incorporate calibration and QEC coding and decoding routines in the main quantum algorithm; - Improve the capabilities of quantum compilers to optimise quantum circuits for different hardware platforms automatically; - Adopt design automation principles and AI/ML methods to improve the quality and scalability of the compiler output; - Develop OSs supporting hardware architectures with increasing numbers of qubits, in alignment with the corresponding roadmaps for QC hardware (Section 0); - Demonstrate distributed programming capabilities on multiple hardware control backends; - Standardise an IR framework that works across multiple technologies.

-• Continue to scale up OS capabilities in alignment with the corresponding roadmaps for QC hardware (Section 2.10.1).
+• Continue to scale up OS capabilities in alignment with the corresponding roadmaps for QC hardware (Section 0).

 Quantum APIs and cloud access form the transition layer between users and quantum machines in the QC stack.
 This layer includes general-purpose quantum SDKs that are used to implement quantum algorithms at the quantum gate level (for gate-based systems, and the equivalent for quantum annealers).
 Almost all commonly used general-purpose quantum SDKs are developed by US companies.
 This has very profound implications for Europe, particularly in terms of technological autonomy.
 We urge European leaders to support European enterprises for quantum software and quantum applications by issuing solid strategic plans, articulated through strong financial commitments and clear roadmaps for the implementation of the strategy.
-It is in some ways surprising that although Europe is a world leader for experts specialised in quantum software and quantum applications, this has not translated into leadership in quantum SDKs, with the exception of a small number of companies (for instance, Qilimanjaro with its Qibo framework, Multiverse Computing, and Eviden).
+It is in some ways surprising that although Europe is a world leader for experts specialised in quantum SDKs, with the exception of a small number of companies (for instance, Qilimanjaro with its Qibo framework, Multiverse Computing, and Eviden).